Iluha123/markup/README.md

 -----

 * Build you theme file "build-theme.less" lies In folder ThemeCreate
 * File "themeCreate.less" create base theme.
-You can wath how to fast make your theme, more detail in coments
+You can see how to fast make your theme, more detail in coments
 * Files that describes element, lies in folder ThemeCreate.

 Materiak effect: